IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 ## Safe area

 Panels can be overlapped by other panels or system UI elements, and in some cases this could lead to an unpleasant user experience.
-For example, when the process panel opens, it will cover the bottom part of the home panel.
-The chevron, the blue arrow that indicates the current location on the map, may be covered by the process panel and the user can't see it until the process panel is gone.
+For example, when the main process panel opens, it will cover the bottom part of the home panel.
+The chevron, the blue arrow that indicates the current location on the map, may be covered by the main process panel and the user can't see it until the main process panel is gone.

 To provide a better user experience, the system UI needs some information to inform the panels about them being overlapped.
 This is achieved through the [`SafeArea`](TTIVI_INDIGO_API) in